iAmMe27/WoD/Installation.md

 Yup - start the game. ಠ_ಠ

 ## Download non-Nexus mods

+>[!TIP]
+> I recommend that you setup 2 folders for your installation.
+> For example, use `C:\WoD` for your installation folder and `C:\WoD Downloads` for your downloads folder.
+>
+> That way you will still have your downloads if you need to reinstall / reset or upgrade the list and don't need to redownload everything.

 It is required that you download all non-Nexus mods in your browser prior to running Wabbajack.
 All links to mods not hosted on Nexus Mods can be [found here](https://github.com/iAmMe27/WoD/wiki/).
 Download them and put them ***as they are*** in the Wabbajack download folder.
 This is the folder you're going to tell Wabbajack to download into later on. ***DO NOT EXTRACT THE ZIP FILES, PUT THEM IN THE FOLDER AS THEY ARE!***